Services for disabled Passholders

 Hearing Aid Assistance

-When visiting our attractions to purchase passes many have the hearing assistance service for anyone using a hearing aid.
+Many of our attractions have the hearing assistance service for anyone using a hearing aid.

 Disabled Access Pass